Flat-rate expense allowances

 - in the ‘Tax Credits & Reliefs’ page select ‘Flat rate expenses’ and add it as a tax credit.

 Revenue's decision has been taken in light of the Minister for Finance, outlining that deliberations continue regarding policy options.
-These options are outlined in the Tax Strategy Group (TSG) Income Tax paper, on how the Flat rate expenses issue be addressed.
+These options are outlined in the Tax Strategy Group (TSG) Income Tax paper 21/02, on how the Flat rate expenses issue will be addressed.